 When it comes to defining characteristics of sweets like brownies, chocolate chip cookies, pancakes, I find everyone has their own preferences.
-I‘ve baked dozens of pans of brownies to develop the gluten-free brownie I love most: one that is fudgy, with height so you can sink your teeth into the squares, but not cakey.
+I’ve baked dozens of pans of brownies to develop the gluten free brownie recipe I love most: one that is fudgy, with height so you can sink your teeth into the squares, but not cakey.
 A dark cocoa batter that has just enough sweetness to make it dessert, and strong enough to hold a frosting or ganache.

 So this is my tried and true, favorite brownie, with vegan ganache (made with coconut milk!) poured over the top.
 And while I shared the same base brownie recipe a while ago, it was adorned with whipped matcha frosting.
 Incredibly delicious, however I know matcha isn’t for everyone.
 But rich, chocolate ganache?
 I’d bet 10/10 would say a definitive yes.

 Teff flour gives this gluten free brownie recipe a toasty, malty flavor, and is key to the structure because when teff hits moisture (eggs and butter in this recipe), its starchy component is triggered, giving it great binding power compared to other gluten-free flours.

 With the addition of ganache, they’re luxuriously rich.
 Not in a sweet way, but more of a decadent, “better than any boxed brownie you’ll ever make” kind of way.
 And the best part?
 You’ll only need two ingredients to make the magical ganache, that goes well on ice cream, cakes, and waffles too.

 The recipe comes from Epicurious, and is quite genius.
 Naturally vegan, easy to make, and lasts for weeks in the refrigerator if you want it to.
 (I cut the recipe in half because to make just enough for the brownies.)